-We aim to challenge misconceptions and broaden our horizons.
-Our focus will be how advancements in science and technology can contribute to the shape of modern global agriculture and integrate with traditional farming approaches.
+The focus of the discussion was how advancements in science and technology can contribute to the shape of modern global agriculture and integrate with traditional farming approaches.

 Organised by: Gareth Owen, Anajoyce Katabalwa, Ghada Sasi, Sophia van Mourik, Charlotte Curry, Toby Evans.

 May 10, 11:30 – 13:00 BST.
 Online.
 Watch recording here

 Denser cities and reduction in urban sprawl can have a positive impact on carbon emissions – due to a more efficient use of existing infrastructure and reduction in private car use.

 However, does increasing urban density provide a good quality of life?
 Is this strategy socially sustainable?
 The event looked at these questions and more with a diverse panel of experts from industry and academia.

 Organised by: Abhishek Bhutoria, Mahdi Divandari, Omid Ebrahimbaysalami, Zeyi Jiang, Danielle Abbey.